Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Unix.md

 ### Connecting to a server

 The desktop app works fully offline for local PDF tools like merging, splitting, rotating, and signing.
-If you need advanced server-side features like OCR or document format conversions, you can connect to a server at any time:
+If you need advanced server-side features like OCR or document format conversions, you can connect to a server at any time.
+See [Modes](../Modes-and-Licensing.md) for how each mode is licensed.

 **Stirling Cloud**
 - Sign in with your Stirling Cloud account
 - Gives access to advanced tools powered by server-side processing
-- Your files are processed securely and never stored
+- See [Modes](../Modes-and-Licensing.md) for what this mode includes

 **Self-hosted Server**
 - Enter the URL of your own Stirling-PDF server instance (e.g., `http://192.168.1.53:8080`)
 - Full control over your data and processing
 - Useful for team deployments or when you want all features on your own infrastructure

+### Managed deployment (MDM)

+To pre-configure and lock the app across managed Linux desktops - server URL, connection lock, and update behaviour - see [Managed Desktop Deployment](./Managed%20Deployment.md).

 ---